ArchitecturalDogSoftware/1N4/docs/CONTRIBUTING.md

     For example, failing to read a file should never panic, but calling blocking functions within an asynchronous runtime should *always* panic.
-  - Code containing `unreachable!` is expressly allowed, however it must be provided a string argument describing why it will not cause a panic.
+  - Code containing `unreachable!` is expressly allowed, however it must be provided a string argument
+    (and optionally an additional line comment)
+    describing why it will not cause a panic.

 #### Rust Documentation